InfiXAI/InfiR2/README.md

 ## 🤖 Continual Pre-training with FP8

 We provide continual pre-training (CPT) scripts with FP8 quantization.
 Our FP8 training recipe achieves **up to 22% reduction in training time**, **14% decrease in peak memory usage**, and **19% increase in throughput** compared to BF16 baseline, while maintaining performance parity on reasoning benchmarks.
+For more details, please refer to [docs/Pretrain.md](docs/Pretrain.md)

 ### Available Scripts